Generic selectors

 OTHER BIRTHDAYS

 Opponents of birthdays rarely mention the birthdays of other biblical figures.
 This is quite an oversight for anyone to ignore the most obvious counterarguments and, for any biblical scholar, just a downright unacceptable method of exegesis.
 Throughout the Bible, the birth of a child was cause for rejoicing.
-And more than that, such events were cause for great celebration.
+And more than that, such events were cause for GREAT celebration.
 Several examples of this are appropriate.

 Abraham & Sarah Celebrated the Birth of Isaac